wely/DevCamp/HOL/dotnet/11-IoT/README.md

 ---
 ## Exercise 1: Set up your environment<a name="ex1"></a>

-To program an Arduino device on your machine you need ..., Visual Studio and ...
+To program an Arduino device on your machine you need the Arduino IDE and Visual Studio.
+You will now install the Arduino IDE and setup the board manager.

 1. Download the Arduino IDE package from the Arduino download page.
-Go to https://www.arduino.cc/en/Main/Software and select the `Windows installer`.
+Go to [www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software) and select the `Windows installer`.
 The Windows installer sets up everything you need to use the Arduino IDE.
 If you use the ZIP file you need to install the drivers manually.
-The drivers are located here: https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers.
+The drivers are located here: [https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers](https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers).

     ![image](./media/arduino-website.png)